Clemson, South Carolina Workers' Compensation

 If your worker’s compensation case deals with a minor injury and your work absences span a few days or weeks, your company's insurance provider should probably be able to handle your workers' compensation claim without a lot of problems.
 You will likely need the representation of an experienced personal injury or worker’s compensation attorney if your injuries are severe, though.
 Similarly, if there are disputes about the legitimacy of your claim or the amount of benefits to which you are entitled, you need an experienced attorney to protect your rights and interests and help ensure you get all you need to cover your expenses.
 The insurance company and its lawyers will be looking out for your employer and the red line; let a Grimes Teich Anderson attorney in South Carolina look out for you.

 The workers’ compensation laws in South Carolina are complicated.
 We do our best to keep you out of legal confrontation when we can, but sometimes it is necessary to represent you in hearings before the Workers’ Compensation Commission, or further to the Appellate Courts.
-The goal of the Clemson workers’ compensation lawyers at Grimes Teich Anderson is to get you the maximum benefits (link to SS page) to which you are entitled in your situation.
+The goal of the Clemson workers’ compensation lawyers at Grimes Teich Anderson is to get you the maximum benefits to which you are entitled in your situation.
 This remains the goal of Grimes Teich Anderson regardless of the amount of in-court representation your case requires, and we will do everything in our power to make your experience with the worker’s compensation system as simple as possible.

 Work-related injuries often strain workers in ways that stretch far beyond the physical.
 They and their families often face difficult decisions when the lost wages mean they can no longer pay household bills.
 You should contact Grimes Teich Anderson in Clemson for a free case evaluation if…